opencode

 In short

-opencode — Open-source AI coding agent for terminal, IDE, or desktop with model-agnostic support.
+opencode — Open-source AI coding agent for terminal, IDE, or desktop, model-agnostic.
 Best for Developers wanting a terminal-based AI coding assistant, Teams needing multi-session collaboration on same project, Users who want model flexibility (cloud or local).
 Free to use.

 What's new in opencode